 - Setup alerts for online classifieds.

 The big two for bike sales in the UK are eBay and Gumtree.
-There is a specialist websites that help you combine the adverts from each into an easy to read gallery, which are Find That Bike (UK wide) which allows you to setup email alerts for your searches.
+Find That Bike helps you combine the adverts from each into an easy to read gallery, it also allows you to setup email alerts for your searches.

 - Keep an eye out in your local area.